shouvikantu/w-ims/README.md

 Run 'npm install' after cloning the repo and it will install all the packages I install on my system.
 Oh. to run the npm commands, please download NODEJS on your system.
 Tailwindcss has been installed and I would like you guys to give it a try since it's convenient.

+For faster development, consider downloading the following extensions for VS Code:
+1. Enable emmet to get auto completion.
+Go to setting, search emmet and add an item for emmet. should look like: "javascript :  reactjavascript
+2. ES7+ React/Redux/React-Native snippets by dsznajder - If you write rafce in your .js file, it will add a functional component
+3. TailwindCSS intellisence.
+It gives suggestions and autocompletion for tailwindcss
+4. Prettier -  Makes your code well-formatted and "beautiful😂"

 ___

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).